programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 The most direct way to pick out your own videos is to visit the YouTube site, and capture a list of video IDs from each video’s URL.
 A video’s ID is the set of alphanumeric characters that appear in the URL immediately after `watch?v=` For example, in the illustration below, the video ID is `24xsqyMcpRg`.
 Video IDs are constant and do not change over time.

-{% include figure.html filename="PH_YouTube_Video_ID_screenshot.png" caption="WRITE IMAGE CAPTION HERE" %}
+{% include figure.html filename="or-en-text-mining-youtube-comments-3.png" alt="Visual description of figure image" caption="Figure 3: WRITE IMAGE CAPTION HERE" %}

 The selected list of videos to download comments and metadata is created from the video IDs found by searching YouTube for "black lives matter george floyd".
 Choosing multiple videos is often the best approach at this exploratory stage, especially because the YouTube API does not always return data for every video searched, even if comment data for that video exists.

 Since this lesson focuses on the Wordfish algorithm, the selected videos are drawn from polar opposite creators (channels) with a significant number of comments to model (e.g., at least 5000 comments).
 For this reason, the videos were selected from opposite political leaning news source videos (ranked by allsides.com), including the "left-leaning" sources of New York Times, Vox, and NBC News and the "right-leaning" Daily Mail, Fox News, and the Daily Wire.

-[^8]: To search for relevant videos, use one or more general [keywords](https://developers.google.com/youtube/v3/docs/search/list).
-YouTube makes available a wide range of metadata about each video, including the number of likes, title, description, tags, and more.[^8] The YouTube API allows you to search for keywords in the textual metadata (including video title, description, and tags).
+YouTube makes available a wide range of metadata about each video, including the number of likes, title, description, tags, and more.[^6] The YouTube API allows you to search for keywords in the textual metadata (including video title, description, and tags).
 The [yt_search](https://www.rdocumentation.org/packages/tuber/versions/0.9.8/topics/yt_search) function in `tuber` accesses this feature in the API.
 This second option enables you to identify a list of videos likely to be relevant to your topic by searching for videos with metadata that includes your keyword(s) of interest.
 For more on what you can do with YouTube metadata, see Lemire Garlic’s blog posts and her [Github page](https://github.com/nlgarlic/YouTube-Related-Video-Similarity).

 ## Retrieve Video Metadata
 Once your videos are chosen and entered into the `IDsforSearch` character vector, use the following code to pull the metadata for each video.
 The metadata includes the publication date and time, video title, and channel title for each video.
 In the analysis stage of your project, this data can be used to contextualize the comments retrieved.